 Ice makers can stop working due to age, broken parts, or poor water pressure

-Ice makers are great to have, especially on hot summer days when you need a cool drink.
-But just like summer, ice makers don’t last forever.
-They’re prone to breaking down periodically and, oftentimes, need to be replaced before your refrigerator.
-Here are some common issues to look out for in regards to your ice maker and a few maintenance tips to get the most out of it.
+Ice makers are a great kitchen feature, especially on hot summer days when you need a cool drink.
+But like summer, ice makers don’t last forever.
+They’re prone to breaking down periodically and you may need to replace them sooner than the refrigerator.
+Here are some common issues that may need ice maker repairs and how to resolve them.

 Not sure why your ice maker isn’t working?
-Consider these common issues.
+Consider these common issues when troubleshooting your ice maker.

-If your ice maker is leaking, you should shut off the water to the ice maker until the issue is resolved.
+If your ice maker is leaking, you should shut off the water to the ice maker until you resolve the issue.
 You should check the water valve for leaks, as water can seep from the fill tube extension.
-Make sure the water line fittings are secure by checking each connection along the water line and inspecting them for leaks.
+Ensure the water line fittings are secure by checking each connection along the water line and inspecting them for leaks.

 2. Broken Water Valve

 Another reason ice makers stop working is a broken water inlet valve, which supplies water to the ice maker.
 The valve needs 20 pounds of pressure per square inch to function.
-If the water inlet valve is getting power and has the correct pressure, the inlet valve is likely broken and you'll need to replace it.
+If the water inlet valve is getting power and has the correct pressure, it’s likely broken and you'll need to replace it.

 3. Control Arm Malfunction

 Most ice makers have a control arm that switches the ice maker on and off.
 If you accidentally hit the control arm, you could turn your ice machine off without realizing it.
-Carefully check the control arm or level to make sure that it’s positioned correctly.
+Carefully check the control arm or level to ensure that it’s positioned correctly.

 4. Frozen Ice Maker